 - 1.1 The aim of the policy is to prevent bullying of any sort; to promote a culture of kindness and one in which bystanders are courageous and thus ensure that everyone can operate in a supportive, safe and caring environment.
-Both Tudor Hall School and Carrdus School (the School) operate a zero-tolerance approach towards bullying.
-The School treats bullying as a safeguarding issue and any incidents are taken seriously, as it can cause damage to individual pupils, both physically and emotionally.

-- Bullying is an anti-social behaviour which affects everyone.
-We do all we can to prevent bullying, by developing a school ethos in which bullying is not tolerated.

-- Bullying of any kind is unacceptable at our school but if bullying does occur, all pupils should feel able to discuss the issue and know that incidents will be dealt with promptly and effectively.
+Both Tudor Hall School and Carrdus School (the 'School') operate a zero-tolerance approach towards bullying.
+The School treats bullying as a safeguarding issue and any incidents are taken seriously, as it can cause damage to individual pupils, both physically and emotionally. - 1.2 Bullying is an anti-social behaviour which affects everyone.
+We do all we can to prevent bullying, by developing a School ethos in which bullying is not tolerated. - 1.3 Bullying of any kind is unacceptable at our School but if bullying does occur, all pupils should feel able to discuss the issue and know that incidents will be dealt with promptly and effectively.
 All staff have a duty to promote fundamental British values which do not tolerate bullying.
-Reports of bullying will always be taken seriously.

-- 1.3 This policy aims to produce a consistent school response to any bullying incidents that may occur.
-It should be read in conjunction with the following policies and procedures:

-- Anti-Bullying Procedures

-- Child Protection (which contains the Child-on-Child abuse framework)

-- Acceptable Use of Technology

-- Online Safety and Mobile Devices

-- Behaviour and Discipline

-- Equal opportunities

-- Relationships and Sex Education

-- SEND

-- 1.4 This Anti-Bullying Policy is also compliant with:

-- Keeping Children Safe in Education 2023

-- Preventing and Tackling Bullying: Advice for school Leaders, Staff and Governing Bodies, July 2017

-- National Minimum Standards for Boarding Schools National Minimum Standards for Boarding Schools (2022), Standard 15: Promoting Positive Behaviour, Standard 16: Preventing Bullying and Standard 17: Promoting Good Relationships

-- Cyberbullying; Advice for head teachers and school staff (2014)

-- Equality Act, 2010

-- Teaching Online Safety in schools (2019)

-- SEND Code of Practice 2015: 0 to 25 years
+Reports of bullying will always be taken seriously. - 1.4 This policy aims to produce a consistent School response to any bullying incidents that may occur.
+It should be read in conjunction with the following policies and procedures: - Child Protection; - Safe Use of Technology; - Behaviour and Discipline; - Equal opportunities; - Relationships and Sex Education; and - SEND. - 1.5 This Anti-Bullying Policy is also compliant with: - Keeping Children Safe in Education'2024; Department for Education (DfE) - 'Preventing and Tackling Bullying: Advice for school Leaders, Staff and Governing Bodies' July 2017 (DfE); - 'National Minimum Standards for Boarding Schools' (2022) (DfE): - 'Standard 15: Promoting Positive Behaviour'; - 'Standard 16: Preventing Bullying'; - 'Standard 17: Promoting Good Relationships'; - 'Cyberbullying; Advice for head teachers and school staff' (2014) (DfE); - 'Equality Act' 2010; - 'Teaching Online Safety in schools' (2019) (DfE); and - 'SEND Code of Practice 2015: 0 to 25 years' (2014) DfE and Department of Health and Social Care.